Have you been trying to help your kids or students resolve their reading problems?

 Teachers have the incredible ability to monitor students’ behavior using the app.
 Parents can do the same.

 You have the liberty to customize the app for specific students.
-This includes uploading their photos, selecting tasks and rewards.
+This includes uploading their photos and selecting tasks and rewards.

 The apps come with several suggestions, but you can go creative by adding yours.